January 13, 20269 min read

 Everyone agrees the status quo is broken.
 Almost no one has tried to fix it.

 Option 1: The pain isn't real enough to motivate change.
 People have adapted.
 Fee-based pricing works well enough.
-Creative doesn't need market-based value because no one actually wants to measure it that precisely.
+Creative doesn't need performance-based valuation because no one actually wants to measure it that precisely.

 Option 2: This is learned helplessness.
 The problem seems unsolvable, so people stopped trying.
 Like asking "why doesn't anyone build a personal computer for individuals?" in 1976.
 The IBM mainframes work fine.
 Why would regular people need computing power at home?